Prompt-Based Monte-Carlo Tree Search for Goal-Oriented Dialogue Policy Planning: Limitations

 \section{Limitations}

 \paragraph{When is using \framework appropriate?} In this paper, we present \frameworknospace, a general approach for close-domain dialogue policy planning at turn-level.
 However, in this work we only evaluated \framework on P4G.
-This is because we believe simulation-based plannings would be most beneficial when the task 1) often requires long-horizon planning to be successful, and 2) does not have ``optimal'' action annotations readily available for supervised learning.
+This is because we believe simulation-based plannings would be most beneficial when the task 1) often requires long-horizon planning to be successful, 2) does not have ``optimal'' action annotations readily available for supervised learning, and 3) evaluation does not require study participants to follow fake hypothetical scenarios to conduct a conversation, as otherwise the outcome may be disingenuous.
 We thus believe tasks like persuasion are most suitable, where planning ahead is crucial to success and policy optimality from human demonstrations is extremely subjective.
-This is in contrast to other goal-oriented contexts like task-oriented dialogue (TOD), where strong policies can be directly learned due to TOD's mostly passive and objective nature (e.g. \citet{he2022galaxy}).
+Additionally, such a user may or may not want to donate to the charity, and the task of the dialogue system is to try to persuade them.
+This is in contrast to other goal-oriented contexts like task-oriented dialogue (TOD), where strong policies can be directly learned due to TOD's mostly passive and objective nature (e.g. \citet{he2022galaxy}), and also to dialogues where a hypothetical scenario is required.
+For example, to design a fair and controlled study, a user may need to make up fake preferences/objectives about a certain product in CraiglistsBargains \cite{he2018decoupling}, or pretend that they need emotional support for some fixed set of issues in ESConv \cite{esconv}.

 Additionally, while \framework can be adapted to task-oriented contexts like MultiWoz~\cite{multiwoz}, it may not necessarily be appropriate.
 Such task-oriented contexts often have hierarchical policies (e.g. ``[hotel] [recommend] name price'' and ``[restaurant] [inform] food price area''), and adaptation to \framework would require converting the hierarchy into a multi-label classification, resulting in a massive action space.
 We believe this could be very inefficient, and approaches such as building multiple search trees to perform high/low-level planning would be useful \cite{hierarchical-MCTS}.